Noisey Global Mixtape: April Showers of Sweet New Jams from Around the World

 Noisey is global, and not just in the way that DJ Khaled is global (although, on our best days, we’re that, too).
 No, we’re global in the sense that we have editors working hard all over the world to bring you the coolest music, the dopest memes, or, in some cases, just really excellent translations of each other’s cool music and dope memes.
 For instance, if not for Noisey Mexico, we might never have found this guy.
 And without Noisey Germany we would never know that “420 Songs About Weed” translates to “420 Songs über Weed.”

 There’s a lot of knowledge from around the world, which is why, once a month, we all get together and make one big playlist for everyone to enjoy.
-This month’s version of the Noisey Global Mixtape (with new cover art!) is here, and you can listen to it below, while reading about each country’s song choice.
+A lot of people have said this is the gesture of international collaboration that inspired the United Nations to become a thing.
+Who knows if that’s true, but one thing that IS true is that this month’s version of the Noisey Global Mixtape (with new cover art!) is here, and you can listen to it below, while reading about each country’s song choice.

 Videos by VICE